-- Enlist parents, guardians, and community members in reading efforts at the schools and at home. - t) Provide middle school mathematics teachers with intense professional development opportunities that address content standards and teaching techniques for a diverse student population. - u) Provide staff access to technology essential to collecting, analyzing, and reporting student achievement data. - v) Continue to develop the "Data Warehouse" for the purposes of disaggregating student achievement data, tracking teacher certification and professional development, and reporting on teacher participation in professional development opportunities. - w) Support teachers in the implementation of reading techniques through professional development opportunities. - x) Provide ongoing support to new and veteran teachers through professional development opportunities[, e.g., Beginning Teacher Induction, Mentoring, and Academic Achievement]. - y) Provide professional development opportunities to teachers, paraprofessionals, and principals in content areas.
+- t) Provide middle school mathematics teachers with intense professional development opportunities that address content standards and teaching techniques for a diverse student population. - u) Provide staff access to technology essential to collecting, analyzing, and reporting student achievement data. - v) Continue to develop the "Data Warehouse" for the purposes of disaggregating student achievement data, tracking teacher certification and professional development, and reporting on teacher participation in professional development opportunities. - w) Support teachers in the implementation of reading techniques through professional development opportunities. - Provide ongoing support to new and veteran teachers through professional development opportunities. - y) Provide professional development opportunities to teachers, paraprofessionals, and principals in content areas.

-By [2007] 2014, all English Language Learners will become proficient in English and reach high academic standards in reading/language arts, mathematics, science, and social studies.
+By 2012, all English Language Learners will become proficient in English and reach high academic standards in reading/language arts, mathematics, science, and social studies.

-- 2.1 All English Language Learners receiving English for Speakers of Other Languages (ESOL) services will attain English proficiency by the end of their third school year.
-(BCPS standard) - 2.2 Fifty percent of English Language Learners receiving ESOL services for more than one year, and less than three years, will attain proficiency on the MSA in reading/language arts, mathematics, and science.
-(BCPS standard)
+- 2.1 All English Language Learners receiving English for Speakers of Other Languages (ESOL) services will attain English proficiency by the end of their FOURTH [third] school year.
+(STATE [BCPS] standard) - 2.2 ALL DIPLOMA-BOUND [Fifty percent of] English Language Learners WILL MEET OR EXCEED MARYLAND SCHOOL ASSESSMENT (MSA) STANDARDS [receiving ESOL services for more than one year, and less than three years, will attain proficiency on the MSA in reading/language arts, mathematics, and science.] ([BCPS] STATE standard)